Nanssss/ir-pc/README.md

 ## 👏 BRAVO 👏

 Once you completed the Python file according to your needs, you can control your PC using an IR-remote!

+Indeed, by pressing the remote buttons you are sending an hexadecimal code which is received by the Arduino with the help of the IR-receiver.
+The Arduino matches this hexadecimal code with a command that is sent to the PC via the serial port.
+The Python script running on the PC is listening to this serial port, and is performing actions depending on the command receiver, with the help of the *pyautogui* library.

 That's it!
 Connect your PC to a TV and you now have a smart TV!